input-output-hk/cardano-rest/nix/docker-monolithic/README.md

 # Monolithic Docker Container

-*NOTE* This is deprecated.
-Please use the docker-compose file that runs each service in it's own container
+*NOTE*: This is deprecated.
+Please use the docker-compose file that runs each service in it's own container.

+Postgres is configured for RAM >= 8 GB in this monolithic docker container.

 # Building